Skip to Main Content

 Authority to Negotiate

 If negotiations are involved, company negotiators must enter the negotiations with authority to bind.
 The University reserves the right to immediately terminate negotiations with any company whose representative is not empowered to, or who will not, make decisions during the negotiation session.
-The University may elect not to solicit a best and final offer from any Vendor whose representative(s) have been unable or unwilling to commit to decisions reached during the verbal negotiation process.
+The University may elect not to solicit a best and final offer from any Supplier whose representative(s) have been unable or unwilling to commit to decisions reached during the verbal negotiation process.

 Collusion Prohibited